International First-Time Undergraduate Students

 SAT/ACT Test (optional) -

 - The SAT or ACT test is optional but recommended.
-First-time students who have not taken this test will need to set up a placement exam (taken remotely or immediately upon your arrival) with Colorado Mesa University's Testing Center before registering for their classes.
+First-time students who have not taken this test will need to set up a placement exam with Colorado Mesa University's Testing Center before registering for their math and English classes.
 This ensures that students are placed in the correct math and English classes.

 - Please note that any student wishing to be considered for NCAA athletics must submit an SAT or ACT score.